-If you are one of the tens of thousands of Scottish citizens who face the possibility of sequestration, you have probably spent many months being treated badly by creditors who are not interested in helping you and make things worse by piling on the pressure.
+If you are one of the tens of thousands of Scottish citizens who face the possibility of sequestration, you have probably spent many months worrying about your debts.

 You’ll probably have spent countless hours researching options like sequestration, Trust Deeds and payment plans.
-You’ll feel at the mercy of emotions such as fear, anger and frustration, not to mention trying to cope with a sense of failure and a loss of confidence.
+You might feel fear, anger and frustration, not to mention trying to cope with a loss of confidence.

-You may also feel powerless and resent the loss of control over your financial affairs.
+You may also feel powerless towards your financial affairs.

-However, for many people in this position a sense of preservation and pride kicks in.
+For many people in this position, a sense of pride kicks in.
 They don’t WANT to be sequestered.
-They know it will wipe the slate clean, but there is still part of them that refuses to give up and feels that the situation can be rescued, that they can sort their financial problems out and feel deeply upset that things have got this far.
+They know it will wipe the slate clean, but there is still part of them that refuses to give up and feels that the situation can be rescued.

 For them a Trust Deed throws them a lifeline.

-But what are the advantages and disadvantages of a Trust Deed compared to sequestration.
-And wouldn’t it just be better to swallow that pride and admit defeat?
+What are the advantages and disadvantages of a Trust Deed compared to Sequestration?

 Advantages of a Trust Deed